Tubbz-alt/radiowitness/README.md

 ```

 ## Provision Storage
 This technique makes use of the [Minio](https://min.io) object store in order to support multiple cloud storage APIs.
-Publishers peer with Authors, replicate their archive into minio, then seed their archive from minio.
-Start minio and create a bucket:
+Publishers peer with Authors, replicate their archive into Minio, then seed their archive from Minio.
+Start Minio and create a bucket:
 ```
 $ docker network create rw-net
 $ docker run -d --name rw-objects --network rw-net -p 9000:9000 \